 While Customer and Client are both described as performing a business transaction (“buy and you will receive”), the Guest is someone who actively participates by responding to an invitation to spend time with the host in a room or space.
 The value does not lie in the good or commodity, it lies in the action and manner of spending time together.

-You’ll notice that learning is a common theme.
-It’s true, no matter how mundane or irrelevant, we humans are constantly seeking knowledge.
-And it turns out, there are multiple ways to learn, not just from person to person, but for each person individually.
-Some things you just understand better when you taste them, others, when you read about them or by physically going there.
-Understanding yourself and how you learn is a process, but it’s a fun one and humbling, too.
-Know your limits to break your limits… or stick to them if that’s better for you.
+Learning is consistent through these points.
+No matter how mundane or irrelevant, humans are constantly seeking knowledge.
+And there are multiple ways to learn: some things you just understand better when you taste them, others, when you read about them or by physically going there.
+Understanding yourself and how you learn is a process, but it’s a important one and…humbling.

 Be self-aware; that’s nobody else’s job but your own.
-Your bartender can sum up all their psycho-analytic power and deliver you a bomb-ass Beverage Surprise, but in the end you’re buying a well-practiced party trick (the “read my thoughts” party trick).
-So just don’t throw it in their face if you didn’t get the surprise you were looking for; appreciate the effort put into trying to meet your needs and making your experience a good time.
+So just don’t throw it in someone else’s face if you didn’t get the surprise you were looking for; appreciate the effort put into trying to meet your needs and making your experience a good time.